genepi/haplogrep3/docs/getting-started.md

 ![](images/interface/data_filtered.png)

 ## Export Options
 Haplogrep provides numerous export options.
-Currently you can export your data as a (a) csv file, (b) extended csv file including mutation details, (c) fasta or (d) MSA fasta file.
+Currently you can export your data as a (a) csv file, (b) extended csv file including mutation details, (c) quality control file (csv), (d) an annotated file and (e) a zip file including the report and the uploaded data.
+If selected, Haplogrep also provides options for (a) fasta and (b) MSA fasta download.
+Please click [here](annotations.md) for more information about annotations.

 ![](images/interface/export_options.png)